 Sometimes you may notice, Network adapter, Realtek high definition audio driver, or USB to serial adapter stopped working.
 And after performing several troubleshooting steps you may notice a “This device cannot start. (code 10)” under device driver properties on device manager.
 Now you have the question on your mind what about this code 10?
 Let’s understand This device cannot start. (code 10) error and how to fix the problem.

 Why this device cannot start? (code 10)

 This error occurs when the device manager is unable to start a hardware device such as a printer, sound, or USB device.
 The error code 10 is a common driver error.
 It indicates that the driver for the specific device is failing to load.
 The Code 10 error could apply to any hardware device in Device Manager, though most Code 10 errors appear on USB and audio devices.
 As this is a driver compatibility-related problem, Therefore you can easily fix the problem by focusing on device drivers.
 Such as by update, Rollback or Reinstall the specific device driver ( which causing Code 10 error.

 Fix This device cannot start. (code 10)

 If you are getting This device cannot start. (code 10) error while plugging a USB device then first make sure the USB device is not defective and connected properly.
-Also try to connect the device with different USB port available on your Desktop/Laptop.
-If possible plug this USB device into another computer to check and make sure whether its working properly or not.
+Also, try to connect the device with different USB ports available on your Desktop/Laptop.
+If possible plug this USB device into another computer to check and make sure whether it’s working properly or not.

 Update Drivers in Device Manager

-As discussed this problem is mostly related to device driver lets update the problematic device drivers to fix error 10 issues.
-If updating the Drivers does not work you will need to move on to the next solution which involves completely uninstalling and reinstalling the Drivers.
+As discussed this problem is mostly related to the device drivers lets update the problematic device drivers to fix error 10 issues.
+If updating the drivers does not work you will need to move on to the next solution which involves completely uninstalling and reinstalling the Drivers.

 - Press Windows + R, type devmgmt.msc, and ok to open Device Manager.

-- Double-click the device that is causing the error (there will be a yellow triangle with exclamation mark to the left of it)
+- Double-click the device that is causing the error (there will be a yellow triangle with an exclamation mark to the left of it)